Middlesex County Domestic Violence Lawyer

-Possible consequences of a restraining order and related criminal charges in New Jersey are devestating.
+Possible consequences of a restraining order and related criminal charges in New Jersey are devastating.
 It is critical that a defendant facing such issues have experienced and dedicated legal representation.
 It is especially important that a defendant retain counsel before making any statement whatsoever to the police.
 Anything a defendant says to the police may gravely damage a defendant's chances for a favorable outcome.
 Anything at all.
 It is crucial that a defendant be represented by experienced counsel in all domestic violence matters.

 Allan Marain, Esq. and Norman Epting, Jr., Esq. have each worked exclusively as Law Offices of Allan Marain Counsellors at Law for a combined total of over sixty-five years.
-As indicated above, domestic violence matters in New Jersey, once begun, move through the courts very quickly.
+As indicated above, domestic violence matters in New Jersey, once begun, move through the courts quickly.
 Mr. Marain is available at no cost to confer with you about your situation.
 Call him!